Haypeny History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 included: William Halpeni, Oxfordshire; Richard Halpeny, Oxfordshire; and Walter Halpeni, Devon as all holding lands at that time.

 In Somerset, Juliana Halpeny and Robert Halpeny, were listed there 1 Edward III (during the first year of the reign of King Edward I.)

 Early History of the Haypeny family

-Another 149 words (11 lines of text) are included under the topic Early Haypeny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haypeny research.
+Another 104 words (7 lines of text) covering the years 1598, 1729, 1752, 1736, and 1816 are included under the topic Early Haypeny History in all our PDF Extended History products and printed products wherever possible.

 Haypeny Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Haypeny has appeared include Halfpenny, Halpin(Limerick), Halpeny(Monaghan), Halpern and many more.

 Early Notables of the Haypeny family (pre 1700)

 Distinguished members of the family include William Halfpenny, alias Michael Hoare (fl.
 1752), who styles himself architect and carpenter on the title-page of some of his works, appears to have resided at Richmond, Surrey, and in London during the first half of the eighteenth century. " Batty Langley describes him in his ‘Ancient Masonry’ (1736), p.
 147, as ‘Mr. William Halfpeny, alias Hoare, lately of Richmond in Surrey, carpenter,’ and seems...